JezisVedToJeMojzis/SeedLink/README.md

 ```

 ## API
-The backend API is made in PHP and works with a MySQL database and local directories on a server.
+This is a RESTful API written in PHP.
+The API cooperates with MySQL database and local directories on the Apache web server.
 We have used a free external Apache web server called 000webhost.com, on which we have deployed our implementation, database and additional directiories.
 The VXML files are sending HTTP requests (GET/POST) to this RESTful API and are receiving appropriate responses.

 ### Dependencies
 - Web server that supports PHP and MySQL.